Sam Trautman

 Colonel Samuel Richard "Sam" Trautman is a fictional character in the Rambo novel and film series, and other media in the franchise.
 His first appearance was in David Morrell's novel First Blood.
 His character was expanded on in the film series where he was played by Richard Crenna.

 The character has been variously described as a father figure to the main character, and as a symbol for the military or the American government and its relationship with soldiers.
 In the original novel of First Blood, Trautman serves as an allegory for "Uncle Sam", i.e., the United States Government which created Rambo to serve their military needs.
-In both First Blood and Rambo Trautman primarily exists as a background figure engaging in arguments with other figures who are pursuing or using Rambo for their own purposes, while in Rambo III, Trautman becomes a more central figure in the physical action of the film.
+In both First Blood and Rambo: First Blood Part II Trautman primarily exists as a background figure engaging in arguments with other figures who are pursuing or using Rambo for their own purposes, while in Rambo III, Trautman becomes a more central figure in the physical action of the film.

 Casting

 Kirk Douglas was initially cast in the part, had been outfitted and shown up on the first day of shooting.
 Douglas had previously expressed displeasure with the scripted ending, and as filming commenced he decided more rewrites were required.
-Director Ted Kotcheff and producers Mario Kassar and Andrew G. Vajna strongly disagreed and Douglas left the production.
+Director Ted Kotcheff and producers Mario Kassar and Andrew G. Vajna strongly disagreed and Douglas left the production after 3 weeks.
 Rock Hudson was then offered the role, but was scheduled to undergo heart surgery and had to turn it down.
-Richard Crenna was then contacted and arrived on set the next day.
+Richard Crenna was then contacted and arrived on set the next day, learning his lines on the flight to the film set.
 Marketing stills of Kirk Douglas in the uniform of Col. Trautman exist and are now part of the extras on the DVD of First Blood.

 Fictional biography

 Novel character

 Trautman is first introduced as a character in the 1972 novel, First Blood.
 As Rambo is being hunted by Sheriff Wilfred Teasle, Trautman arrives and introduces himself as director of the Green Beret program that trained Rambo.
 Trautman helps reorganize the National Guard units to better track Rambo.
 In the end, when Rambo has returned to Teasle's town and both men have been mortally wounded, Trautman finishes Rambo off with a shotgun, and then tells the dying Teasle this.

 Trautman's relationship to Rambo in the novel sharply contrasts that portrayed in the movie of the same name.
 In the book, Rambo barely remembers Trautman, and in fact, after hearing his voice, he strains to recall him.
 Trautman then identifies himself as "Director of the school that trained you" over the car radio.
-In the book, Rambo doesn't reply to him, and, in fact, says to himself, "The Bastard.
+In the book, Rambo does not reply to him, and, in fact, says to himself, "The Bastard.
 Turning on your own kind [referencing Trautman's assistance to Teasle]."
 Their one significant interaction comes at the end of the book, when Trautman tells Teasle that he "took the top of his [Rambo's] head off with this shotgun."